 Each of the towns I now passed through formed part of the ancient Silk Road – the chain of overland trade routes that linked east and west in the days before 50,000 ton freighters and the Suez canal cut out the risk of sailing round Cape Horn.
 Grown rich on the passing trade, these desert citadels became seats of Islamic learning in the middle ages – Samarkand’s brilliant mosques and madrassas, restored by the Soviets, bore testament to this former wealth.
 Then in 19th Century, the the roads where my wheels now rolled had played host to the Great Game, that century’s very own Cold War.
 Britain had been perpetually terrified that the Russians would invade India: a Russian army, so the theory went in Whitehall, would sail down the Caspian Sea, cross the desert via the series of Silk Road trading posts that was Khiva, Bukhara, Samarkand and Kokand, then swarm over the passes of the Hindu Kush and descend to capture the jewel in Britain’s crown.

-The Russians for their part captured the towns one after another throughout the century, promising that each one would be their last, and it wasn’t until 1907 that both sides gave up and signed a peace treaty.
-Each had found out the hard way just how difficult such an invasion would be, and by that time both countries were more frightened of Germany then each other and needed each other as allies.
+The Russians for their part captured the towns one after another throughout the century, promising glibly that each one would be their last, and it wasn’t until 1907 that both sides gave up and signed a peace treaty.
+Each had found out the hard way just how difficult such an invasion would be, and by that time both countries were mostly frightened of Germany and needed each other as allies.

-While the Russians slowly but surely made inroads into the region, British agents were being sent out from Delhi to travel the route I now rode, making paens to the khans and to try to spike the Russian attempts.
-One, a Lieutenant Shakespeare persuaded the Khan of Khiva to release all his Russian slaves, escorting then all the way to St Petersburg where he received effusive thanks in a personal reception with Tsar Nicholas – though secretly the latter was fuming as the British officer had just removed his pretext for invading Khiva – which was of course his plan all along.
+While the Russians slowly but surely made inroads into the region, British agents were being sent out from Delhi to travel the route I now rode, making paeans to the khans and trying to spike the Russian attempts.
+One, a Lieutenant Shakespeare, persuaded the Khan of Khiva to release all his Russian slaves escorted then all the way to St Petersburg where he received effusive thanks in a personal reception with Tsar Nicholas – though secretly the latter was fuming as the British officer had just removed his pretext for invading Khiva – which had, of course, been Shakespeare’s plan all along!

 My final citadel – Khiva – was finally conquered by the Russians at the fourth attempt.
 Only one of the first three defeats had been at the hands of the Khivans though: another attack was tried in winter but turned back halfway with a fifth of the soldiers already dead of the cold, while yet another force was spared a similar suicide mission only when the tsar died before they had gone too far.
 This same route was where I would now ride – and winter was not long past.